Białystok pogrom

-The Belostok (Białystok) pogrom occurred between 14–16 June 1906 (1–3 June Old Style) in Białystok, Poland (then part of the Russian Empire).
-During the pogrom between 81 and 88 people were killed by soldiers of the Imperial Russian Army, the Black Hundreds and the Chernoe Znamia, and about 80 people were wounded.
+The Belostok (Białystok) pogrom occurred between 14–16 June 1906 (1–3 June Old Style) in Białystok, Poland (which at the time was part of the Russian Empire).

+The names of 80 victims killed in the 1906 pogrom are recorded on a memorial pillar erected in a Białystok cemetery, though the exact number of casualties will likely never be known because victims were taken to multiple hospitals, other towns, and to private homes.
+90 others were gravely wounded with both local police and the Imperial authorities held to blame for the tragedy.

+The official Russian State Duma report on the pogrom found that it was pre-planned by the government and police administration and directly led to the systematic shooting of "peaceful Jewish residents, women, and children."

 The Białystok pogrom was one of a series of violent outbreaks against Jews between 1903 and 1908, including the Kishinev pogrom, the Odessa pogrom, and the Kiev pogrom.

 Background

 At the beginning of the 20th century, Białystok was a city with a predominantly Jewish population.
-In 1895, the Jewish population numbered 47,783 (out of 62,993, or about 76%).
+In 1897, the Jewish population numbered 41,900 (out of about 66,000, or about 63%).
 Białystok was primarily a city known for its textile manufacturing, commerce and industry.
 During the 1905 Russian Revolution the city was a center of the radical labour movement, with strong organisations of the Bund and the Polish Socialist Party as well as the more radical anarchists of the Black Banner association.

+In July 1903, anarchists shot at two local police officers after police broke up a labor demonstration.
+One officer was seriously wounded, while the other sustained no injuries.

 In the summer of 1904, an eighteen-year-old anarchist, Nisan Farber, stabbed and seriously wounded Avraam Kogan, the owner of a spinning mill, as he walked to the synagogue on Yom Kippur.
 On October 6, Farber threw a bomb into a police station, injuring several policemen inside.
 Farber himself was killed by the explosion.

-On February 21, 1905, the district's Chief of Police, Yelchin, was killed, and on June 8 the city's new Police Chief, Pelenkin, was wounded by another bomb blast.
-In July 1905, two police officers were wounded by a bomb thrown by Jewish anarchist Aron Elin (Gelinker).
-In the same year, police officers Mozger, Moneshko and Barancevich were killed and eight other policemen were wounded.

-As a consequence of the violence, martial law was declared in Białystok in September 1905, which lasted until March 1906.
+Martial law was declared in Białystok in September 1905, which lasted until March 1906.
 After martial law was lifted, the series of assassinations and acts of terror began anew.
 On March 4, the police officer Kulchitsky was killed, followed by the killings of gendarme officer Rubansky, and NCO Syrolevich, who were killed on March 18.
-In May 1906, police officer Sheyman was killed by anarchists.

 Later, the policemen Zenevich and Alekseychuk were wounded, three privates of the Vladimir infantry regiment were wounded and the Cossack Lopatin was killed.